moroshko/react-autosuggest/README.md

 }];
 ```

-You could also have [multiple sections](#multiSectionProp), in which case `suggestions` would be an array of sections.
+To display [multiple sections](#multiSectionProp), every item in `suggestions` should be a single section.
+Again, it's up to you what shape every section takes.
 For example:

 ```js
 const suggestions = [{